-The Series 2017A Bonds are being purchased by Merrill Lynch, Pierce, Fenner & Smith Incorporated, Citigroup Global Markets Inc., Goldman Sachs & Co.
-LLC, Piper Jaffray & Co., RBC Capital Markets, LLC and Wells Fargo Bank, National Association (collectively, the "Underwriters") pursuant to a Purchase Contract (the "Purchase Contract") between AMP and Merrill, Lynch, Pierce Fenner & Smith, Incorporated, as representative of the Underwriters.
-The Purchase Contract sets forth the Underwriters' obligation to purchase the Series 2017A Bonds at a purchase price reflecting an aggregate underwriters' discount of \$590,955.54 from the initial public offering price on the cover of this Official Statement, subject to certain terms and conditions, including the approval of certain matters by counsel.
-The Purchase Contract provides that the Underwriters will purchase all of the Series 2017A Bonds if any are purchased.
+The Series 2021A Bonds are being purchased by Citigroup Global Markets Inc., Barclays Capital Inc., Huntington Capital Markets, J.P.
+Morgan Securities LLC and RBC Capital Markets, LLC (collectively, the "Underwriters") pursuant to a Purchase Contract (the "Purchase Contract") between AMP and Citigroup Global Markets Inc., as representative of the Underwriters.
+The Purchase Contract sets forth the Underwriters' obligation to purchase the Series 2021A Bonds at a purchase price reflecting an aggregate underwriters' discount of \$1,081,985.35 from the initial public offering prices or prices derived from the yields on the inside cover of this Official Statement, subject to certain terms and conditions, including the approval of certain matters by counsel.
+The Purchase Contract provides that the Underwriters will purchase all of the Series 2021A Bonds if any are purchased.